Learn about the value of machine learning to predictive lead scoring and how Intelliarts has built a predictive model for lead scoring in insurance

 An insurance marketing department can generate hundreds of leads before a sales team finds out that only a small percentage of these are truly convertible.
-To spend less time on these low-quality leads and avoid wasting business resources, your insurance company can consider using a predictive lead scoring system.
+To spend less time on these low-quality leads and avoid wasting business resources, your insurance company might consider using a predictive lead scoring system.

 By allowing you to prioritize leads, predictive lead scoring automates your insurance sales process and increases the accuracy of results.
 Below we describe the benefits of machine learning-based lead scoring and how we’ve built a predictive solution for our insurance partner.